StableSSM: Alleviating the Curse of Memory in State-space Models through Stable Reparameterization: Main results

 In this section, we present a theoretical theorem demonstrating that the state-space structure does not alleviate the ``curse of memory'' phenomenon.
 State-space models consist of alternately stacked linear RNNs and nonlinear activations.
-Our proof is established for the shallow case.
+Our result is established for both the shallow case and deep case~(\cref{remark:generalization_to_multilayer}).
 As recurrent models, SSMs without reparameterization continue to exhibit the commonly observed phenomenon of exponential memory decay, as evidenced by empirical findings~\citep{wang2023.StatespaceModelsLayerwisea}.

+\begin{assumption} We assume the hidden states remain uniformly bounded for any input sequence $\mathbf{x}$, irrespective of the hidden dimensions $m$.
+Specifically, this can be expressed as